 You can clearly see that this information can’t be used to identify you or link you to your online activities.

-But even if this was not enough, let’s remind you of an investigation last year (2017), when the Turkish police seized an ExpressVPN server to find information in relation to the killing of the Russian ambassador in Ankara.
+But even if this was not enough, let’s remind you of an investigation last year (2017), when the Turkish police seized an ExpressVPN server to find information about the killing of the Russian ambassador in Ankara.
 The authorities came up empty-handed because there was no useful data to find.

 So let’s try it again: Is ExpressVPN safe?

 When it comes to logging your data – hell, yeah!
 What more could you ask for than a real-world example of them passing the no-logs test?
 This shows that ExpressVPN is one of the safest on the market.
 So, this Turkish case actually came in handy for Express as free promotion.
 But there’s more to consider when it comes to online security and privacy.

 What gives this VPN yet another layer of security is the fact that its network uses private zero-knowledge DNS servers.
 This is a great way to ensure that there are no DNS leaks.
 In other words, ExpressVPN makes it difficult to snoop on you or find out what you are doing online and linking your activities back to you.

 The main reason behind this cipher’s popularity is the fact that it is practically impossible to “brute-force.”
 Even if you combine all of the computational power available today, such an attack would still take ages.
 Sounds safe enough for your online activities?
 But you may still wonder: Is ExpressVPN safe?

 Whether it is speed, reliability, security, or any combination of these that you need, you can choose the right one for the task at hand.